 Clinical trials offer a unique opportunity to patients and medical professionals alike, by testing new potential treatment options on qualified patients.

-Clinical trials, also known as clinical studies, test potential treatments in human volunteers to see whether they should be approved for wider use in the general population.
+“Clinical trials, also known as clinical studies, test potential treatments in human volunteers to see whether they should be approved for wider use in the general population.
 A treatment could include a drug, medical device, or biologic, such as a vaccine, blood product, or gene therapy.
 Potential treatments must be studied in laboratory animals first to determine potential toxicity before they can be tried in people.
-Treatments having acceptable safety profiles and showing the most promise are then moved into clinical trials.
-(FDA.gov)
+Treatments having acceptable safety profiles and showing the most promise are then moved into clinical trials.” — Food and Drug Administration, FDA.gov

 - National Institute of Health via: NIH Clinical Research Trials and You

 - American Brain Tumor Association via TrialConnect, a service that links brain tumor patients with potential clinical trials: Brain Tumor Clinical Trials.

 - Clinicaltrials.Gov is a registry of federally and privately supported clinical trials conducted in the United States and around the world.
 Visit ClinicalTrials.gov for opportunities and information.

 Compassionate Use via the FDA